mthom/scryer-prolog/benches/README.md

 * The goal of benchmarking is to know if a library or engine change improved performance or not.
-* Once a benchmark is defined and named, don't change it's definition.
-If a benchmark needs to change to be more useful, give the new definition a new name.
+* Once a benchmark is defined and named, avoid changing it's definition.
+In general, if a benchmark needs to change to be more useful, give the new definition a new name.
 This will prevent charts from showing wild changes in performance just because the definition changed (see previous).
-* Aim for queries to execute in about 0.1-0.5s realtime.
-Longer runtimes make it easier for humans to see big differences, but benchmarks either run 10x slower (iai) or execute repeatedly to attain statistical significance (criterion) and in both cases queries that take 5+ seconds quickly become unweildly.
+* Aim for queries to execute in less than 0.5s realtime.
+Longer runtimes make it easier for humans to see big differences, but benchmarks either run 10x slower (iai) or execute repeatedly to attain statistical significance (criterion) and in both cases queries that take longer become cumbersome to run.
 * Consider that the library runtime actually parses the text output of the top level.
-So keep the output small and don't use custom outputs or it will fail to parse.
+So don't use custom outputs or it will fail to parse.
+Also keep the output small so it doesn't just benchmark the ouput parsing code.
 * DO test the output of the benchmark run, we don't want to count broken benchmarks.
 * Because a query may run against the same machine multiple times, don't